justin-torok/MISS-Pipeline/README.md

         - C_red: n_genes x n_types numeric array of gene expression per cell type, where n_genes has been constrained by ngen_param
         - nGen: scalar value of n_genes (size of E_red/C_red row dimension)
         - reduced_gene_names: n_genes x 1 cell array of standard gene abbreviations of each gene, in the same order as the rows of E_red and C_red, where n_genes has been constrained by ngen_param
-- `lambda_ParameterFitter.m`: Function that determines the optimal (n*G*,lambda) pair for given lists of n*G* parameters and lambda values in a brute-force fashion for MRx3-based subset selection.
+- `lambda_ParameterFitter.m`: Function that determines the optimal (*n*G,lambda) pair for given lists of *n*G parameters and lambda values in a brute-force fashion for MRx3-based subset selection.
 Functions as a wrapper for `nG_ParameterFitter.m` for multiple lambda values.
     - ***Inputs***:
         - **voxvgene**: n_genes x n_voxels numeric array of gene expression per voxel
         - **genevct**: n_genes x n_types numeric array of gene expression per cell type
         - **gene_names**: n_genes x 1 cell array of standard gene abbreviations of each gene, in the same order as the rows of genevct and voxvgene
-        - ng_param_list (default "100:70:800"): numeric array of n*G* cutoff values
+        - ng_param_list (default "100:70:800"): numeric array of *n*G cutoff values
         - lambda_param_list (default "50:50:500"): numeric array of lambda values
     - ***Outputs***:
         - lambdastruct: 1 x (length(ng_param_list) * length(lambda_param_list)) MATLAB struct with the following fields:
             - Bvals: n_voxels x n_types numeric array of cell densities per voxel (output of `CellDensityInference.m`)
-            - nGen: scalar value of n*G*
+            - nGen: scalar value of *n*G
             - lambda: scalar value of lambda
             - corrB: n_voxels x n_types numeric array of cell counts per voxel (output of `Density_to_Counts.m`)
             - Bsums: n_regions x n_types numeric array of cell counts per CCF region (output of `Voxel_to_Region.m`)